 No Compromises

-A good transcription company knows that accuracy is not a negotiable aspect of the job.
-Yes, legal transcription needs more precision, as the law is a precise endeavor.
+Yes, legal transcription requires more precision, as the law is a precise field of endeavor.
 That doesn’t mean that the same level of accuracy can’t be applied to general transcription, which can suffer similar consequences due to inaccuracy.

 Skill Requirements For Different Transcriptionists